Jackie Cuneen

 We advise our employer clients on the entirety of the employment life-cycle.
 We commonly advise on:

 We aim to help you avoid disputes in the first place; however, if a dispute cannot be avoided we can help find the most cost-effective commercial solution for your business.
-We advise upon and prepare Settlement Agreements and we also provide effective representation in conciliating, mediating and/or defending or enforcing your claims in the Employment Tribunal and Civil Courts.
+We advise upon and prepare Settlement Agreements both during the employment relationship and after it has ended.
+We can also support your business by conducting negotiations and mediating on your behalf.

 Board level and senior management disputes present businesses with additional challenges and difficulties, particularly during times of change or business restructure.
 They can also be particularly problematic in businesses subject to regulatory regimes.
 Senior-level disputes and exits can disrupt the efficient management of your business and carry with them reputational risk if the matter is acrimonious.